 Artificial intelligence (AI) is invading our lives in many ways.
 Python is the language used with machine learning and deep learning.
 Personally I do not like these developments because no one can be held liable for the decisions taken.
 But AI can also help us in good ways like recommending other news items at the end of a news item.

 Was also looking for a Python GUI.
 Started using tkinter but soon found this had many limitations for my purpose.
 Bumped into Kivy and went building a first app with it.
-It is not easy but the nice thing is you can deploy a Kivy app also on Android.
+You can also deploy a Kivy app on Android, but do we want to support the Android ecosystem?
 Will also be posting about my Kivy project.

-The next months I will try to document some of the things I did to make this work, like using SQLAlchemy without Flask-SQLAlchemy, migrations using Alembic, minimizing the size of a Docker image using Python wheels, docker-compose configurations.
-Of course most information can be found on the internet, meaning experienced programmers probably will not find much new.
+The next months I will try to document some of the things I did to make this work, like using SQLAlchemy without Flask-SQLAlchemy, avoiding poorly maintained Flask extensions, migrations using Alembic, minimizing the size of a Docker image, docker-compose configurations.

 Thank you, Peter